dobots/website/_posts/2015-01-23-programming-the-nrf51822-with-the-st-link.md

 ---
 layout: post
 title: "Programming the nRF51822 with the ST-link"
-description: "Programming the nRF51822 with the ST-link"
+description: "The ST-Link is incorporated in cheap boards (STM32F boards) and can be used to program the nRF51822"
 category:
 author: annevanrossum
 tags: [nrf51822, ble]